Tools

 I've spent the last year integrating with, testing, and building on top of most of the major video APIs.
 Some are great.
 Some look great until you hit scale.
 And some are genuinely impressive but come with trade-offs nobody mentions in their marketing pages.

-Here's my honest breakdown of the 4 best video APIs for developers in 2026 — with real pricing breakdowns, actual code examples, and the gotchas I wish someone had told me about.
+Here's my honest breakdown of the 4 best video APIs for developers in 2026, with real pricing, actual code examples, and the gotchas I wish someone had told me about.
+This is the mid-year refresh: I've reverified every price against each provider's live pricing page as of June 2026, and a couple of them changed since the start of the year.

-This guide covers category 1 — APIs for template-based, data-driven video generation at scale.
-If you're looking for text-to-video AI, that's a different article entirely.
+This guide covers category 1: APIs for template-based, data-driven video generation at scale.
+If you're looking for text-to-video AI, that's a different article.
+(Not sure which fits your use case?
+We wrote a full breakdown of template-based vs AI-generated video.)

 Here are the four platforms we're comparing: